christopher-dembski/delta/README.md

 A comprehensive Java Swing desktop application for nutrition tracking, meal logging, and food swap recommendations built with clean MVP architecture and extensive design pattern implementation.

+> [!WARNING]
+> This software was developed as part of an academic project focused on software design principles.
+It is not intended for production use and may contain known errors and security risks.

 ## Table of Contents
 - [Features](#features)
 - [System Requirements](#system-requirements)